 Burnie

 Take the scenic drive from Devonport west on coastal Route 1.
-You'll pass through scenic seaside towns like Penguin before you end up in Burnie just half-hour's drive away.
-The first thing you'll notice about this northwest coastal town is the towering industrial port.
-But don't let the industry fool you -- there are artisanal treasures to be found.
+You will pass through scenic seaside towns like Penguin before you end up in Burnie after just over half an hour of driving.
+One of the first things you you will notice about this northwest coastal town is the towering industrial port.
+Don't let the industry fool you - there are many artisanal treasures still to be found.

-Emu Valley Rhododendron Garden, Tasmania, AustraliaEmu Bay, the distant Bass Strait and the town's proximity to the Australian mainland made Burnie uniquely perfect for an industrial port.
-Nearby forestry also made Burnie the perfect place for the paper mill industry.
+Emu Valley Rhododendron Garden, Tasmania, AustraliaEmu Bay, the distant Bass Strait and the town's proximity to the Australian mainland made Burnie uniquely perfect as a location for an industrial port.
+In addition nearby forestry operations made Burnie the perfect base for the paper mill industry.
 But the industrial port is only a part of Burnie's past as the town has found a way to reinvent itself.

-Now, this coastal gem is full of makers.
+Today this coastal gem is full of makers and artists.
 The beating heart of this artistic community is the Maker's Workshop which is part museum, gallery, workshop and arts center.
 It's a wonderful place to visit where you can learn to make paper, blow glass, create ceramics, develop textiles or learn to paint, sculpt or draw.
 Image thanks to: Wai Nang Poon (Emu Valley)

 Location

-This community of artists is just 47 kilometres west of Devonport and a 30-minute drive.
-It's nearly 150 kilometers from Launceston and a 1.5 hour drive.
-Hobart is clear across the island and will take you nearly 4 hours by car.
+This community of artists is just 47 kilometres west of Devonport and a 40-minute drive.
+It's nearly 150 kilometers from Launceston and just over 1.5 hour drive away.
+Hobart is clear across the island and will take you nearly 4 hours if driving direct.

-Burnie waterfront, Tasmania, AustraliaThis beach side enclave of makers has an eclectic mix of shops and galleries throughout.
+Burnie waterfront, Tasmania, AustraliaThis beach side enclave of makers boasts an eclectic mix of shops and galleries.
 A stroll through town could take an entire afternoon as you marvel at what the local makers have crafted.
-Then it's time for an evening stroll along Emu Bay where you can look out over the Bass Strait and imagine the Australian mainland in the distance.
+Take the time for an evening stroll along Emu Bay where you can look out over the Bass Strait and imagine the Australian mainland in the distance.

 Even the industrial side of town is worth exploring.
-It is full of history and it is all captured by the Burnie Regional Museum.
-The museum is open daily and features a replica of Burnie's main thoroughfare -- Federation Street -- which is frozen in time.
-It shows you the historic life of this important Tasmanian port city.
+It is full of history and it is all captured at the Burnie Regional Museum.
+The museum is open daily and features a replica of Burnie's main thoroughfare - Federation Street - frozen in time.
+It will give you good insight into the historic life of this important Tasmanian port city.

 Burnie is the perfect stop during a seaside drive exploring the northwest coast.
-It is a unique town worth an afternoon to experience the town's reinvention as a maker's enclave.
+It is a unique town worthy of an afternoon to experience the town's reinvention as a maker's enclave.
 It also has plenty of shops, restaurants and short walks to explore during your journey.

 The port town is also perfect for those looking to stay longer to learn a craft.
-There are plenty of accommodations in town that can suit the budget of just about any traveller.
-Who knows, you just might be invited into the community of makers and it may inspire you to move to this seaside community.
+There are plenty of accommodation options in town to suit the budget of just about any traveller.
+Who knows, you just might be invited into the community of makers and be inspired to move to this seaside community.

 Burnie city at night, Tasmania, AustraliaBurnie has a broad range of appeal.
 Of course, there is the Maker's Workshop that calls out to anyone with a creative streak.
 But the town also has one of Tasmania's finest distilleries.
 The Hellyers Road Distillery is Australia's largest boutique whisky distillery which draws thousands of spirit lovers from all over the world.
 Burnie is a great place for a leisurely libation.

-History buffs are drawn to Burnie for the Burnie Regional Museum where the rise and fall of industry can be experienced.
-But Burnie is also perfect for nature lovers.
-The 12-hectare Emu Valley Rhododendron Garden makes for a lovely stroll while the Little Penguin Observation Centre draws thousands between the months of September through March.
+While history buffs are drawn to the town for the Burnie Regional Museum, where the rise and fall of industry can be experienced, Burnie is also perfect for nature lovers.
+The 12-hectare Emu Valley Rhododendron Garden makes for a lovely stroll while the Little Penguin Observation Centre draws thousands of visitors from September through March.

 The Little Penguin Observation Center can get crowded.
-After a day searching for food in the depths of Emu Bay and the Bass Strait, the smallest penguins in the world come back to Burnie in rafts at sunset.
+After a day searching for food in the depths of Emu Bay and the Bass Strait, the smallest penguins in the world come back to Burnie at sunset.
 These tiny blue penguins can be seen fighting small waves and waddling to their beach homes every evening.
-All you need to do is stand silent on a boardwalk with other tourists to experience the majesty.
+All you need to do is stand silent on a boardwalk to experience their clumsy majesty.
 Image thanks to: Tourism Tasmania & Bob Iddon and Tourism Tasmania & Gina Fynearts (Burnie during the day and night)

 Accommodation Offerings

-Burnie is a well-developed town with plenty of accommodations throughout.
+Burnie is a well-developed town with plenty of accommodation options throughout.
 You'll find a wide range of options in and just out of town.

 Activities and Things to Do and See